 A pre-release feature called “Device Guard” is no more available in the Features list of 1710.
 Device Guard policies have been renamed to Windows Defender Application Control policies.

 Cloud Services Available in SCCM CB 1710

-There is a new cloud service added in 1710, and that is Co-Management.
-I have a previous post which has more details about Windows 10 Co-Management with Intune and SCCM.
-Following are the topics which I covered in that post.
-This is differences between SCCM ConfigMgr CB 1710 and 1706 regarding Cloud Services.
+There is a new cloud service added in 1710, which is Co-Management.
+I have a previous post with more details about Windows 10 Co-Management with Intune and SCCM.
+Following are the topics that I covered in that post.
+The difference between SCCM ConfigMgr CB 1710 and 1706 regarding Cloud Services is different.